Gerald Talbot: Election

-In 1972, after viewing a debate on Maine's human rights act on the floor of the Maine Legislature, Talbot observed one lawmaker argue that "poor people should struggle".
+In 1972, after watching a debate on Maine's Human Rights Act on the floor of the Maine Legislature, Talbot observed one lawmaker argue that "poor people should struggle."
 Talbot decided more representation was needed in the Legislature and considered running.
 He recalled making a final decision days before nomination papers were due.

-The 1972 Portland Democratic legislative ballot contained the names of more than twenty at-large candidates in alphabetical order, of which Talbot was listed second-to-last.
+The 1972 Portland Democratic legislative ballot contained the names of more than twenty at-large{ candidates in alphabetical order, of which Talbot was listed second-to-last.
 Voters were asked to select eleven.
 According to a New York Times article about his historic victory, Talbot won by about 1,700 votes "although his district, in Portland, could muster no more than 250 black voters."
 Talbot became the first Black person ever elected to the Maine legislature.

 Maine House of Representatives

-Talbot was also the first Black chair of a legislative committee (he chaired the Human Resources Committee for two terms) and the first Black speaker pro-tem of the Maine House of Representatives.
+Talbot became the first Black chair of a legislative committee when he chaired the Human Resources Committee for two terms.
+He was also the first Black speaker pro-tem of the Maine House of Representatives.
 He served three terms, ending in 1978.
 In order to keep his insurance and contract with his job at Gannett Publishing, Talbot was required to work at least five hours each night at the printing company while he served in the Legislature.
 In a 2001 interview, Talbot described leaving Portland for Augusta around 7:00 am, returning anywhere from 6:30–9:00 pm, and then working a five-hour shift at Gannett before returning home to sleep.

-Talbot sponsored the first gay rights legislation in Maine, the 1977 "Sexual or Affectional Preference" (1977) amendment to the Maine Human Rights Act, and "An Act to Prohibit the Use of Offensive Names for Geographic Features and Other Places in the State of Maine", which passed, eliminating the n-word from a dozen place names in the state.
-Other notable legislation of Talbot's addressed conditions and treatment for migrant workers, indigenous tribal sovereignty, fair housing, and recognizing Martin Luther King Jr. Day as a state holiday.
+Talbot sponsored the first gay rights legislation in Maine, the 1977 "Sexual or Affectional Preference" (1977) amendment to the Maine Human Rights Act.
+He also sponsored "An Act to Prohibit the Use of Offensive Names for Geographic Features and Other Places in the State of Maine", which passed, eliminating the n-word from a dozen place names in the state.
+Other notable legislation of Talbot's addressed conditions and treatment for migrant workers, indigenous sovereignty, fair housing, and recognizing Martin Luther King Jr. Day as a state holiday.